 Autumn migration can bring a few surprises.
-Storms from the Atlantic can blow tired birds off course and Pembrokeshire provides them with welcome respite.
-Coastal areas are worth searching for passage waders, and watching coastal waters can sometime reveal spectacular passages of seabirds.
+Storms from the Atlantic can blow tired birds off course and Pembrokeshire provides them with a welcome respite.
+Coastal areas are worth searching for passage waders, and watching coastal waters can sometimes reveal spectacular passages of seabirds.

-Those taking a winter break can enjoy watching wildfowl, waders and other waterbirds like slavion greebs, great northern divers and little egrets on the Cleddau, Nevern and Teifi rivers.
+Those taking a winter break can enjoy watching wildfowl, waders and other waterbirds like Slavonian grebes, great northern divers and little egrets on the Cleddau, Nevern and Teifi rivers.
 Peregrines, merlins and hen harriers hunt widely across the county and large flocks of lapwings and golden plovers often tower over the landscape, flushed by these marauding raptors.

 Pembrokeshire provides such a rich landscape for resident and visiting birds that it’s best to always have your ‘bins’ with you.